 Industrial heritage is also in evidence as you glimpse former Cotswold stone textile mills enroute.

 Find out more about cycling the Stroudwater Canal.
-Visit the canal now and you will see it whilst restoration is underway.

 Suggested places where you can find parking to start your walk include Victory Park in Ebley near Stroud (GL5 4LH); Cheapside in Stroud (GL5 2AD) close to the Canal Visitor Centre; London Road in Stroud (GL5 2AJ) where you can walk through the Waitrose car park to Capel's Mill; and Chalford.